vaastav/vaastav.github.io/_pages/about.md

 social: true
 ---

-I am a Doctoral Researcher at [Max Planck Institute for Software Systems (MPI-SWS)](https://www.mpi-sws.org/) where I work under the supervision of [Herr.
-Dr. Jonathan Mace](https://people.mpi-sws.org/~jcmace/), [Dr. Antoine Kaufmann](https://people.mpi-sws.org/~antoinek/), and [Dr. Deepak Garg](https://people.mpi-sws.org/~dg/).
+I am a Doctoral Researcher at [Max Planck Institute for Software Systems (MPI-SWS)](https://www.mpi-sws.org/) where I work under the supervision of [Dr. Antoine Kaufmann](https://people.mpi-sws.org/~antoinek/) and [Dr. Deepak Garg](https://people.mpi-sws.org/~dg/).
+Previously, I was advised by [Herr.
+Dr. Jonathan Mace](https://people.mpi-sws.org/~jcmace/).

-I like building, testing, breaking and fixing software systems.
+I like building, testing, breaking, and fixing software systems.
 My main areas of interest are Systems, and Software Engineering.
 I also like to spend some time on Natural Language Processing and Data Visualization.

 My hobbies include watching football, Formula 1, and learning new languages.